-In previous comments, competition was considered having a negative effect on one's motivation.
-Opposite opinions exist, too: I'm very competitive so getting leaderboards is fun and increases my motivation substantially.
-After reading the internal review I almost wanted to go back to working on prg1 just so I could see if I could get my perfs down to the best ones :D, taking others' progress as a positive challenge exemplifies the growth mindset.
+In the comments above, competition is considered having a negative effect on one's motivation, yet opposite opinions exist: I'm very competitive so getting leaderboards is fun and increases my motivation substantially.
+After reading the internal review I almost wanted to go back to working on prg1 just so I could see if I could get my perfs down to the best ones: D. Taking others' progress as a positive challenge exemplifies the growth mindset.

 The information of the leaderboard can be also found as an additional means of guidance: If we were shown some leaderboards during the development, it would have given us some indication that we were on the right path with the project.
 Leaderboards and comparative statistical analysis can be provided for students as extra means to follow their progress.
+Preferably, a student should be able to control whether the information is shown or not.

-4.1.5 Learning analytics
+4.1.5 Learning Analytics